-- The head of household, co-head, or spouse must be 18 years of age or older, or an emancipated minor at the time of application. - The household must meet Washington State Housing Finance Commission (WSHFC) financial criteria for housing. - The household must have verified income of at least two-and-a-half times the amount of rent for the apartment for which they are applying unless the household is applying for a unit with available subsidy or holds a Housing Choice Voucher or will receive regular monthly rental assistance for the term of the lease.
+- The head of household, co-head, or spouse must be 18 years of age or older, or an emancipated minor at the time of application.
+Applicants must meet this requirement in order to be placed on the wait list. - The household must meet USDA Rural Development (USDA-RD) financial criteria for housing. - The household must have verified income of at least two and a half times the amount of rent for the apartment for which they are applying unless the household is applying for a rental assistance apartment or had another form of rental assistance.